Accreditation Evaluation Teams

 - A teaching qualification/license or an appropriate educational qualification in an area of expertise e.g. counselling/library sciences

-- Two years of current, full-time teaching experience at a primary or secondary school
+- Two years of current, full-time teaching experience as a teacher, leader or in an educational specialist role.

 Are you interested in becoming a CIS Accreditation Evaluator?